Tomplan/Map/README.md

 - **Secure Login**: A secure, role-based admin panel to manage all event data.
 - **Dashboard**: Get an overview of key event metrics, including total markers, companies, subscriptions, and assignments.
 - **Map Management**: Easily add, edit, and delete map markers.
 Drag-and-drop functionality for precise positioning.
+    - Per-marker sizing: admins can set per-marker `iconSize`, `glyphSize` and `shadowScale` to tune how each marker and glyph scales across zoom levels.
+(Legacy fields `iconBaseSize` / `glyphBaseSize` are present in the DB for backfill/verification and are not used by the UI.)
 - **Company Management**: Add and manage companies, logos, and contact details.
 - **Booth Assignments**: Assign companies to specific booth locations on the map.
 - **Event Subscriptions**: Manage event subscriptions, including meal counts, booth numbers, and special requirements.